swcarpentry/r-novice-gapminder/episodes/07-control-flow.md

 > > {: .language-r}
 > >
 > > We will now store these countries in a variable called candidateCountries, and then loop over each entry in the variable.
-> > Inside the loop, we evaluate the average life expectancy for each country, and if the average life expectancy is less than 50 we use base-plot to plot the evolution of average life expectancy:
+> > Inside the loop, we evaluate the average life expectancy for each country, and if the average life expectancy is less than 50 we use base-plot to plot the evolution of average life expectancy using `with()` and `subset()`:
 > >
 > >
 > > ~~~